JetBrains/Qodana/topics/monorepo-project.md

 </tab>
 </tabs>

-## View analysis results
+## View analysis reports

-Congratulations, now you can navigate to [%cloud%](https://qodana.cloud) and review the analysis results for each project inside your monorepo project!
+Congratulations, now you can navigate to [%cloud%](https://qodana.cloud) and review the analysis reports for each project inside your monorepo project!